mvnaol2026/Gravity-Does-Not-Exist/EN/01_introduction_and_chapters_1-3.md

 The transfer of motion remains.
 Processes remain.
 Only a convenient word disappears.

 And this leads to a simple but fundamental conclusion: there is no separate entity in the world called “energy.”
 There is only the motion of matter and the transfer of that motion.
-We can say it more precisely: energy is not “something that exists,” but a way of describing what is happening.
+We can say it more precisely: **energy is not “something that exists,” but a way of describing what is happening.
-Now let us take the next step.
+Now let us take the next step.**

 If we discard energy as an independent entity, what remains?
 Only matter remains.
 But not matter as something motionless and inert.
 And matter is always in motion.
 This is something that needs to be stated explicitly.
 We are used to saying, “A body is at rest.”

 But what does that actually mean?
 If we look more closely, it becomes clear that absolute rest does not exist.
 Even when an object lies on a table, motion is still present within it: atoms oscillate, vibrations are transmitted, and pressure from the surrounding medium is constantly acting on it.

 If we go one level deeper, we find that the medium itself—within which the object exists—is not static either.
 It is not “frozen.”
 It is continuously acting, continuously oscillating, continuously transmitting motion.
 So rest is not the absence of motion.
 It is a state in which motions are balanced.

 And this is where the central idea of the entire book emerges.
-It can be stated simply: every process is the motion of matter.
+It can be stated simply: **every process is the motion of matter.**

 Without exception.
 Light is motion.
 Heat is motion.
 Electricity is motion.
 Magnetism is motion.
 Gravitation is motion.

 If there is a process somewhere, then something is moving.
 If there is a change somewhere, then the pattern of motion has changed.
 If there is an effect, then motion is being transmitted.

-At first glance, this seems obvious—perhaps even too obvious to emphasize.
+At first glance, this seems obvious — perhaps even too obvious to emphasize.
 But this is exactly where a gap appears in modern physics.
 Because in many explanations, motion seems to “lose its carrier.”
 We are told that energy is transferred, that a field acts, that an interaction occurs.
 But it is not always clear: what exactly is moving, through what it is transmitted, and what is actually exerting pressure?
-This question—“what acts on what?”—becomes central.
+This question — “what acts on what?”— becomes central.
 If there is no answer to it, the explanation remains incomplete.

 One can write down a formula elegantly.
 One can calculate the result with precision.
 But if the mechanism cannot be shown, the explanation remains suspended in the air.
 For this reason, this book follows a principle that is both very strict and very simple.

 Whenever we speak about any phenomenon, we will ask ourselves three questions:

 — what is moving?

 — through what is motion transmitted?

 — what exactly is exerting pressure?

 If there is a clear answer to these questions, then the process is understood.
 If there is no answer, then what we have is a description, not an explanation.

 So let us summarize where we stand so far.
 Within the picture of the world that this book will gradually unfold, three basic propositions are accepted.

 First, only matter exists in the world.
 There is no need to introduce any “non-material entities” capable of acting on their own.

 Second, matter is never absolutely motionless.
 Every state is either motion, or a balance of motions.

 Third, every process is the motion of matter and the transmission of that motion.

 From these three propositions, the entire picture will gradually emerge.
 First, we will examine the nature of the medium in which everything takes place.
 Then, we will consider how the structure of matter arises from that medium.
 After that, we will examine how motion appears in the form that is usually called inertia.
 Then we will turn to gravitation.
 Then to light, heat, electricity, and magnetism.

 And step by step, it will become clear that behind all of these seemingly different phenomena there may stand one and the same mechanism.
 For now, however, the main point must be fixed clearly.
 The world does not consist of “matter and energy.”
-The world consists of matter.
+**The world consists of matter.**
 Everything else is merely a form of its motion.
 And if that is really so, then the next question becomes unavoidable: what exactly sets this matter in motion?